kosshishub/kosshis_qol_scripts/README.md

 # Stuff
-A small collection of random low-quality scripts, configs and stuff that may or may not be worth sharing.
+A small collection of random low-quality scripts, dotfiles, configs and stuff that may or may not be worth sharing.

 ## Chrome-plugin
 ![an image](https://kosshi.fi/u/RGWd.png)